unosottor/tvg-logo/README.md

-# TV logos
+# tv logos
-Collection of Asia Pacific tv channels logos India Bangladesh Pakistan Afganistan SriLanka & Much More
+Collection of Asia Pacific tv channels logos India Bangladesh Pakistan

-# How to use
+# how to use
 Clone the repo or download as zip